 - Is the `best interest principle’, a value, a constitutional right, an interpretative advocacy instrument or a rule of law?

 About the Research Fellowship: Principles, Eligibility and Application

 It is expected that potential fellows ascribe to the CRY core values:

-Eligibility: Applicants will be Indians residing in India, above the age of 18 years.
+Eligibility: Applicants should be Indians residing in India, above the age of 18 years.
 If your proposal is part of a submission to any academic institution or if the fellow is already receiving funding for conduct of the research proposed, it will be ineligible for this fellowship.

 Grant Sizes: : Up-to 5 fellowships ranging from Rs.50, 000 to Rs.1 lakh will be awarded.Fellows are free to continue their primary occupation.
 Proposals above one lakh will not be reviewed.
 The fellowship grant will be released in installments against specific deliverables.
 CRY does not fund any capital expenditure incurred by the fellow towards this Fellowship.

 Duration: The duration of the fellowship is one year.
 Proposals where duration exceeds